Want to learn how to sell art online and make money? Learn why, where, and how to sell your art online so you can

 You could send out an announcement whenever you have new artwork for sale or a newsletter about artists and the art world.
 If you regularly attend art or craft shows, you could send out an email and let your subscribers know when and where the next one is.

-You could send out surveys or questionnaires to your list to get a better idea about the type of artworks they’re interested in purchasing.
-You can also write a regular blog about your travels or life experiences and how they inspired your artworks.
+You could send out surveys or questionnaires to your list to get a better idea about the type of artwork they’re interested in purchasing.
+You can also write a regular blog about your travels or life experiences and how they inspired your artwork.

 As most artists don’t have the time to do all this themselves, it’s best to hire a virtual assistant to help you send out your newsletter and keep your website updated.

 - Create a good website user experience

 When you’re uploading images of your artwork to your website, always use thumbnails that visitors can click on to show a larger image.
 This will allow your web pages to load quickly.

 Choose a basic color scheme and only one or two different fonts.
 Don’t go overboard on color and use too many different fonts, or your site will look out of balance and amateurish.